browserengineering/book/book/http.md

 [^11]: It could say `POST` if it intended to send information, plus
     there are some other, more obscure options.

-[^12]: Why not 1.1?
-You can use 1.1, but then you need another header
-    (`Connection`) to handle a feature called "keep-alive".
-Using 1.0 avoids this complexity.

 [^13]: This is useful when the same IP address corresponds to multiple
     host names and hosts multiple websites (for example, `example.com` and `example.org`).
 The `Host` header tells the server which of